Welcome

 Most weeks a group meets on,

-Saturday’s at The Hut (Kearsarge) , The Miners Café (Laurium) or The Loading Zone (Lake Linden) at 11:30am.
+Saturdays The Hut (Kearsarge), The Miners Café (Laurium) or The Loading Zone (Lake Linden) at 11:30am.

 (Give a call on the 315 to see if anyone is going)